l0rd0fs1n/smodsk_housing/README.md

 ## Wardrobe
 **File:** `configs/wardrobe.lua`
 - You can configure the models that will display the `Open wardrobe option`.
-You can also find the method that triggers this action in the same file:
+You can also find the method that's triggered when `Open wardrobe option` is selected:
 ```lua
 function OpenWardrobe()
     -- TODO